-Areas of intense water erosion, such as the outlet channel, should also be protected with properly designed erosion control.
-The downstream embankment slope and other areas subject to erosion from surface water should be protected with suitable erosion control measures, such as vegetation.
+We recommend the downstream toe berms near the culvert outlet, or other areas of intense water erosion, be protected from erosion with rip rap revetment.
+Embankment slopes and other areas subject to erosion from surface water should be protected with suitable erosion control measures, such as vegetation.